wp-plugins/bulletproof-security/readme.txt

 == Installation ==

-1. Install, activate plugin, click AutoMagic buttons, Activate BulletProof Modes, choose Login Security options and turn On Login Security.
+1. Install, activate plugin, click the AutoMagic buttons on the Security Modes page, Activate BulletProof Modes, choose Login Security options and turn On Login Security.
 2. Download Installation:
 3. Download the bulletproof-security.zip file to your computer and unzip it.
 4. Upload the bulletproof-security folder (including all files within) to your /wp-content/plugins folder.
-5. Activate plugin, click AutoMagic buttons, Activate BulletProof Modes, choose Login Security options and turn On Login Security.
+5. Activate plugin, click the AutoMagic buttons on the Security Modes page, Activate BulletProof Modes, choose Login Security options and turn On Login Security.
 6. Enjoy!

 == Frequently Asked Questions ==